CH

 • Contracts of sale of goods or services- disputes concerning the applicable terms (battle of the forms), misdelivery, defective products and the application of the Sale of Goods Act.

 • Freight forwarding and warehousing claims- Celine was instructed by freight forwarders, a major road haulage carrier, in High Court Proceedings brought by cargo interests.
-Issues concern incorporation of terms, the contractual standard of care and causation.
-Celine assisted in securing an early favourable settlement in her client’s favour.
+Issues concerned incorporation of terms, the contractual standard of care and causation.
+Celine assisted in securing an early settlement in her client’s favour.

 As junior counsel:

-• Assisting Caroline Pounds in ongoing arbitration proceedings concerning the variation of contractual terms, cancellation clauses and impossibility of performance due to export regime changes.
+• Assisting Caroline Pounds in two arbitrations concerning the variation of contractual terms, cancellation clauses and impossibility of performance due to export regime changes.

-• Celine has previously acted for Cargill, led by Yash Kulkarni KC, in a case concerning the alleged defective supply of multi-vitamins.
+• Acting for Cargill, led by Yash Kulkarni KC, in a case concerning the alleged defective supply of goods.
 The case raised issues on the incorporation of terms, course of dealing and ss.
 14(2) and (3) of the Sale of Goods Act 1979, reported at [2022] EWHC 218 (Comm).

 International Arbitration